 3. Plant your garden plants.
 For mixed plant containers, plant densely.

 4. Pack the soil firmly, then water to settle.

 - Water plants thoroughly.
 How often you water your plants depends on the weather, size, and pot.

 - Feed regularly.
-Experts suggests fertilizing with seaweed extract, diluted fish emulsions, or compost tea.
-Begin feeding every two weeks then adjust based on plants response.
+Experts suggest fertilizing with seaweed extract, diluted fish emulsions, or compost tea.
+Begin feeding every two weeks, then adjust based on plants response.

 buy garden plants for your container gardening click here